-- 3.4.1 'Senior Management' is those responsible for the leadership and direction of the organisation, and are responsible for specific aspects of internal control, risk management and governance arrangements.
+3.4.1 'Senior Management' is those responsible for the leadership and direction of the organisation, and are responsible for specific aspects of internal control, risk management

+- and governance arrangements.
 There is effective liaison between internal audit and senior management to ensure that independence remains, and provides for a critical challenge. - 3.4.2 The Internal Audit Consortium Manager meets regularly with the Section 17 Officer and the Head of Finance, both formally and informally, to ensure organisational awareness is maintained and that good working relationships are in place.
 The formal arrangements facilitate discussion in relation to the delivery of the current internal audit plan to ensure it remains on track and is responsive to changes and emerging risks.
-The meeting also highlights any areas which require immediate attention, that are not in the current annual plan, and also areas for future consideration.
-This is a key relationship to the effective delivery of internal audit and to ensure a value-added service is provided. - 3.4.3 In addition the Internal Audit Consortium Manager meets with officers of the senior management team through the annual audit planning process to enable a risk based internal audit plan.
+The meeting also highlights any areas which require immediate attention, that are not in the current annual plan, and also areas for future consideration. - 3.4.3 In addition the Internal Audit Consortium Manager meets with management team through the annual audit planning process to enable a risk based internal audit plan.
+These relationships are maintained throughout the year to ensure awareness of developments within service areas, to keep up to date, and to ensure internal audit involvement where necessary.
+These are key relationships to the effective delivery of internal audit and to ensure a value-added service is provided.